bygu4/Semester2/README.md

 This repository contains tasks for the educational practice in programming.

-This semester includes the basics of object-oriented programming in C# programming language, unit testing, generics, event-driven programming and desktop application development.
+Second semester includes the basics of object-oriented programming in C# programming language, unit testing, generics, event-driven programming and desktop application development.

 ### Requirements